Efim Chestnyakov: Biography

-In 1894-1895, Efim Chestnyakov worked as a folk teacher in the village of Zdemirovo, Kostroma uyezd, and then from 1895 to July 1896, he taught at the elementary school of the orphanage for juvenile delinquents in Kostroma.
+In 1894-1895, Efim Chestnyakov worked as a folk teacher in the village of Zdemirovo, Kostroma uyezd, and from 1895 to July 1896, he taught at the elementary school of the orphanage for juvenile delinquents in Kostroma.
 From September 1896 to November 1899, he was a teacher at the Zemstvo public school in the village of Uglets, Kineshma uyezd.
 Efim Chestnyakov ended up teaching in the Vichuga region, one of the largest factory regions of the Russian Empire.
-There was a lot of life going on here, and a real passionate center was created, which gave birth to a number of outstanding personalities (among whom Efim Chestnyakov was rightly included).
+Many people lived here, so a center was created, which gave birth to a number of outstanding personalities (among whom Efim Chestnyakov was included).
 The young teacher immediately attracted the attention of the local intelligentsia.
-He got acquainted with many progressive people, had an opportunity to read a wide range of artistic, socio-political and scientific literature (some copies of which he kept in Shablovo until the end of his life).
+He got acquainted with many progressive people, who gave him the opportunity to read a wide range of artistic, socio-political and scientific literature (some copies of which he kept in Shablovo until the end of his life).

 Chestnyakov's artistic abilities were appreciated by the local intellectual community, which saw a great future in Efim and began to encourage Chestnyakov to develop his talent in every possible way.
 Thanks to the efforts and connections of Efim Chestnyakov's Kineshma acquaintances in St. Petersburg, the opportunity to study in the capital came up to him.

 In 1899, Repin's expressed a good opinio about his work and gave him the positive answer.
 The collection of public funds began.
 By his trip to St. Petersburg in the fall of 1899, a rather large sum was collected — more than 300 rubles.
 As a teacher of the zemstvo school, E. Chestnyakov received about 20 rubles a month.
 In the future, the charity fund for Efim Chestnyakov's studies was constantly replenished with funds, during the holidays Chestnyakov came to Vichuga to make his creative reports, as well as to realize a part of the paintings in the charity lottery.
 On the other hand, in St. Petersburg, I. E. Repin and his assistant Shcherbinovsky wrote reviews intended for the benefactors.